truefriend-cz/Android-Fresh/README.md

 Also Read: How To Fix & Repair Corrupted Videos Android

 But there are some scripts that always require root access.
 While most of the scripts will run fine, scripts that change the frequency of the processor and graphics card need root permission.
-Download the app here.
+Download the app [HERE](https://play.google.com/store/apps/details?id=com.ryosoftware.initd).